lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 To type things into your text file the main part of the window similar to a word porcessor.
 If you are programming with featherpad the file extension will probably automatically select the correct syntax highlighting.

+To open a new tab and empty text file press the button with a piece of paper with a plus symbol on it.
+If you wish to close a tab press the red x button.

 Screenshot
 ----------
 .. image:: featherpad.png